Coming Soon! Frame and Frills will have the full line of Fusion paints, products and supplies in the studio and online for purchase.

 This is a great example of thinking outside the box… By removing the doors of the existing closet and building in shelving and a bench as well as thoughtful lighting, the space was transformed into a library, all in the same footprint of the previous closet!

-Contact me today and find out how Frame and Frills can help you out with your design dilemma!
+Contact me today and find out how Frame and Frills e-decorating consultation and DIY coaching can help you out with your design or DIY dilemma!

 Copyright Frame and Frills LLC – All rights reserved